 Appetizers are a wonderful thing.
-I love it when we host a party, whether it be Super Bowl or some other event, and I get to make a bunch of bite size goodies.
-There are times when Janna and I go out to eat and we each order a couple sampler platters of appetizers.
-One large plate filled with chicken wings, jalapeno poppers, nachos, potato skins and more!!
-I am drooling right now as I type this.
+I love it when we host a party, whether it be new years, a sporting event or some other gathering, and I get to make a bunch of bite size goodies.
+These curry beef phyllo triangles are delicious and the perfect appetizer for any party.

-Today’s post is a curry phyllo triangle.
-Phyllo paper is perfect for making appetizers.
-If you have never bought or used them, they are available at most grocery stores and are in the freezer section usually next to puff pastry and pie pastry.
+Expert Tip!
+Phyllo paper is ideal for making appetizers.
+If you have never bought or used them, they are available at most grocery stores and are usually in the freezer section next to puff pastry and pie pastry.
 Phyllo pastry can be used in either a sweet dessert (baklava anyone??) or savory snacks like these.
-The filling can also have a wide range of possibilities, including cheese, shrimp, crawfish, spinach, mushrooms, or these little beef curry bites.
-Curry flavours are wonderful and they work perfectly in this phyllo triangle.

 Keep the phyllo pastry in the freezer until ready to use and thaw it by leaving it in the fridge overnight.
 Phyllo pastry is easy to use but sometimes the edges can dry out and it can be quite brittle.
 Make sure you handle the paper thin sheets delicately and with great care.